And Still I Rise: Background

 And Still I Rise is Maya Angelou's third volume of poetry.
 She studied and began writing poetry at a young age.
 After her rape at the age of eight, as recounted in her first autobiography, I Know Why the Caged Bird Sings (1969), she dealt with her trauma by memorizing and reciting great works of literature, including poetry, which helped bring her out of her self-imposed muteness.

 The publication of And Still I Rise occurred during one of the most productive periods of Angelou's career.
-She had written songs for Roberta Flack and had composed movie scores.
+She had written musical for Roberta Flack and had composed movie scores.
 She had written articles, short stories, television scripts and documentaries, autobiographies, and poetry; she produced plays; and she was named a visiting professor of several colleges and universities.
 In 1977, Angelou appeared in a supporting role in the television mini-series Roots.
 She was given a multitude of awards during this period, including over thirty honorary degrees from colleges and universities from all over the world.

 Although Angelou considered herself a playwright and poet when her editor Robert Loomis challenged her to write Caged Bird, she was best known for her autobiographies.
 Many of Angelou's readers identify her as a poet first and an autobiographer second, but like Lynn Z. Bloom, many critics consider her autobiographies more important than her poetry.
 Critic William Sylvester agrees, and states that although her books have been best-sellers, her poetry has "received little serious critical attention".
 Bloom also believes that Angelou's poetry was more interesting when she recited it.
 Bloom calls her performances "characteristically dynamic" and says that Angelou "moves exuberantly, vigorously to reinforce the rhythms of the lines, the tone of the words.
 Her singing and dancing and electrifying stage presence transcend the predictable words and phrases".